 - 4.2.
-During the relevant period, WPPL was a consumer credit firm that provided payday loans (a form of high-cost short-term credit) under the trading names 'Payday Overdraft', 'Wagepayday' and 'Doshloans'.
+WPPL is a consumer credit firm that provides payday loans (a form of high-cost short-term credit) under the trading names 'Payday Overdraft', 'Wagepayday' and 'Doshloans'.
 The Firm was issued with a Consumer Credit Licence by the OFT on 13 January 2010.
-Between 1 April 2014 and the date of this Final Notice, WPPL's Interim Permission permitted it to engage in the regulated activities of consumer credit lending, providing credit information services (excluding credit repair) and credit broking.
+Since 1 April 2014, WPPL's Interim Permission has permitted it to engage in the regulated activities of consumer credit lending, providing credit information services (excluding credit repair) and credit broking.
 In February 2015 WPPL applied for full authorisation under Part 4A of the Act. - 4.3.
 Mr Hart is the ultimate owner (being the sole owner of WPPL's parent company), controller and sole director of WPPL.
-He is not presently (and was not during the relevant period) within the scope of the Authority's approved persons regime.
-However, as sole director and, therefore, the Firm's only senior manager, he retained responsibilities for oversight and supervision of the Firm's business, including its staff, during the relevant period.
+He is not presently within the scope of the Authority's approved persons regime.
+However, as sole director and, therefore, the Firm's only senior manager, he retains responsibilities for oversight and supervision of the Firm's business, including its staff.